Qadir296/qadir296.github.io/_pages/about.md

 Hey, Salut, Hola, Ciao! 👋

-I am **Post doctoral researcher** at the Security and Systems Team at [LRE EPITA](https://www.lre.epita.fr/), working on the detection of attacks in Industrial Control Systems.
+I am Post doctoral researcher at the Security and Systems Team at [LRE EPITA](https://www.lre.epita.fr/), working on the detection of attacks in Industrial Control Systems.

-Previously, I did my PhD from [Sorbonne University](https://www.sorbonne-universite.fr), working with **Prof. Lina Mroueh**, **Dr. Nouredine Tamani**, and **Dr. Saad El Jaouhari** on Knowledge-based systems for cybersecurity.
+Previously, I did my PhD from [Sorbonne University](https://www.sorbonne-universite.fr), working with Prof. Lina Mroueh, Dr. Nouredine Tamani, and Dr. Saad El Jaouhari on Knowledge-based systems for cybersecurity.

 I have also contributed to ETSI standards related to IoT resource discovery and asynchronous contact tracing during my research internship at KAIROS Team Inria, Sophia Antipolis.